06. Section 3: Integrating into a Clinical Network

 Specifically, we have the following software in this setup:

-• MRI scanner is represented by a script section3/src/deploy_scripts/send_volume.sh.
+.
 When you run this script it will simulate what happens after a radiological exam is complete, and send a volume to the clinical PACS.
 Note that scanners typically send entire studies to archives.

 *PACS server is represented by Orthanc deployment that is listening to DICOM DIMSE requests on port 4242.
 Orthanc also has a DicomWeb interface that is exposed at port 8042, prefix /dicom-web.
 There is no authentication and you are welcome to explore either one of the mechanisms of access using a tool like curl or Postman.
 Our PACS server is also running an auto-routing module that sends a copy of everything it receives to an AI server.
-See instructions ad the end of this page on how to launch if you are using the Udacity Workspace.
+See instructions ad the end of this page on how to launch if you are using the Udacity Workspace. - Viewer system is represented by OHIF.
+It is connecting to the Orthanc server using DicomWeb and is serving a web application on port 3000.
+Again, see instructions at the end of this page if you are using the Udacity Workspace.

-• AI server is represented by a couple of scripts. section3/src/deploy_scripts/start_listener.sh brings up a DCMTK's storescp and configures it to just copy everything it receives into a directory that you will need to specify by editing this script, organizing studies as one folder per study.
+and configures it to just copy everything it receives into a directory that you will need to specify by editing this script, organizing studies as one folder per study.
 HippoVolume.AI is the AI module that you will create in this section.

 If you want to replicate this environment on your local machine, you will find instructions in the Project Overview concept.

-As with Section 2, in the directory called section3/src you will find the source code that forms the skeleton of the HippoVolume.AI module.
+you will find the source code that forms the skeleton of the HippoVolume.AI module.

-inference_dcm.py is the file that you will be working on.
+is the file that you will be working on.
 It contains code that will analyze the directory of the AI server that contains the routed studies, find the right series to run your algorithm on, will generate report, and push it back to our PACS.

 Note that in real system you would architect things a bit differently.
 Probably, AI server would be a separate piece of software that would monitor the output of the listener, and would manage multiple AI modules, deciding which one to run, automatically.
-In our case, for the sake of simplicity, all code sits in one Python script that you would have to run manually after you simulate an exam via the send_volume.sh script - inference_dcm.py.
-It combines the functions of processing of the listener output and executing the model, and it does not do any proper error handling :)
+In our case, for the sake of simplicity, all code sits in one Python script that you would have to run manually after you simulate an exam via the send_volume.sh

 As before, you will need to follow the instructions inside the code files to complete the section and create your AI module.
-Same convention is used as in Sections 1 and 2: comments that start with # TASK instruct you to create certain code snippets, and all other types of comments provide background or stand-out suggestions.
+Same convention is used as in Sections 1 and 2: comments that start with # TASK

 You will need to complete all the instructional comments in the code in order to complete this section.
-You can do this in any order, but it makes most sense to start with the code in inference_dcm.py.
+You can do this in any order, but it makes most sense to start with the code in inference_dcm.py

 Once you complete the code, you can test it by running